Return to the Newsroom

 • For individuals interested in investing in UK small businesses, tax relief is offered by The Enterprise Investment Scheme and the Venture Capital Trusts

 • The Patent Box offers a 10% corporation tax (compared to the usual 19%) on profits from inventions patented in the UK.
+Companies must elect into the Patent Box and meet specific conditions (IP must be developed or managed in the UK).

 Company formation